 Knudsen and McFee came together to form a band called Southern Pacific in 1983.
 Stu Cook joined the group in 1986 as a bassist and guitarist David Jenkins in 1988.
 Southern Pacific went on to release a total of four albums in their career, becoming successful in the country charts.
 McDonald also established himself as a solo artist and was well known in the adult contemporary radio scene during the 1980s.

 The reformation of The Doobie Brothers was done without knowing when Knudsen, after overcoming his drug addiction, took an active part in the Vietnam Veterans Aid Foundation.
 He persuaded the former 11 members to take part in a worthy cause by joining him in a concert for the welfare of veterans.

-Due to the high demand in tickets, the concert turned into a 12-city tour that started on May 21, 1987.
-The successful reunion eventually led to the release of their 1989 album Cycles with the line-up consisting of Johnston, Hartman, Simmons, Hossack, Porter and LaKind.
+Due to the high demand for tickets, the concert turned into a 12-city tour that started on May 21, 1987.
+The successful reunion eventually led to the release of their 1989 album Cycles with the line-up consisting of Johnston, Hartman, Simmons, Hossack, Porter, and LaKind.
 The album was certified gold, and it’s single “The Doctor” peaked at No. 9 on the Billboard Hot 100.

 After the success of Cycles, the band went on to release Brotherhood in 1991.
 The album was sadly unsuccessful.
 In more recent times, the band has continued touring and playing The Doobie Brothers songs everyone knows and loves.

 We hope you’ve enjoyed our 10 best The Doobie Brothers songs list and a brief history of this legendary band.